 Our 2017 Arts and Culture grant cycle is focused on storytelling through film.
-We are excited to announce The Big Tell: a film contest featuring undiscovered stories from California’s great Central Valley.
+This year we began The Big Tell: a film contest featuring undiscovered stories from California’s great Central Valley.

 Ten grants of $5,000 have been awarded to local filmmakers to produce mini documentaries about life in the Central Valley; stories that shine a light on the incredible people and places that make our region so extraordinary.

 These are authentic, nonfiction mini docs tell stories of triumph, redemption, grit, hardship, inspiration, perseverance, family, friendship, innovation, community, resilience, pride, humor, fear, and/or hope.
 The mini-docs were screened at a Central Valley-only film festival, The Big Tell Showcase, on Friday, October 20, 2017 at 7 p.m. at Warnors Theatre in downtown Fresno.

 We also offered a series of workshops and panel discussions for area filmmakers.
 Be sure to follow us on Facebook, Twitter, LinkedIn, and Instagram for photos of The Big Tell Showcase and YouTube to see the 10 amazing mini docs that were showcased.